FAR 110: Introduction to Film

 Additional Resources

 • Students are expected to watch at least two movies each week (except for week one).
 Students will be able to use the films from a specific week’s unit.
-Students are expected to seek access to films either via their public library, Netflix or a similar service, video stores, and/or buy DVDs via Amazon.com.
+Students are expected to seek access to films either via their public library, free streaming sites like Tubi, subscription services like Netflix, video stores, and/or pay for one-time rentals via Amazon.com, I-Tunes, or similar.

 Course Schedule